rubenwardy/minetest_modding_book/_en/quality/security.md

 * From 5.0 onward, named formspecs will be blocked if they haven't been shown yet.

-This means that you should check in the handler that the user meets the conditions for showing the formspec in the first place, and any corresponding actions.
+This means that you should check in the handler that the user meets the conditions for showing the formspec in the first place, as well as any corresponding actions.

 The vulnerability caused by checking for permissions in the show formspec but not in the handle formspec is called Time Of Check is not Time Of Use (TOCTOU).